 Should you fix your mortgage for two or five years?

-Here, Which? looks at what’s driving the narrowing gap, whether conflict in the Middle East could push rates back up, and five key things to consider before choosing your mortgage term.
+Here, Which? looks at why lenders are cutting rates, how the mortgage term impacts your monthly repayments and five key things to consider before choosing your mortgage term.

 Ready to get a mortgage?